Katten > Washington DC, United States > Firm Profile

 Work highlights

-- Represented Starz Entertainment, Lions Gate Entertainment, creator Katori Hall and others in connection with a claim that the Starz television series P-Valley infringes upon a stage play titled Soul Kittens Cabaret.
+- Represented Starz Entertainment, Lions Gate Entertainment, creator Katori Hall and others in connection in an alleged copyright infringement case involving the Starz television series P-Valley.

 Media, technology and telecoms > Media and entertainment: transactional Tier 4